 “We need to know that the benefit levels are adequate to meet the basic cost of living.”

-Southey particularly highlighted the struggles faced by sole parents, who make up 80 per cent of those living on the lowest incomes.
+Southey particularly highlighted the struggles sole parents face, who make up 80 per cent of those living on the lowest incomes.

 Many of these parents are also responsible for caring for disabled children, which makes it difficult for them to maintain full-time employment.

-Listen to Chief Children's Commisioner Dr Claire Achmad give her insight on the child poverty statistics
+Listen to Chief Children's Commissioner Dr Claire Achmad's insights into child poverty statistics.

 The path forward

-Southey called for increases in minimum wage, a commitment to a livable wage, and a review of benefit levels to ensure they meet the basic needs of families.
+Southey called for increases in the minimum wage, a commitment to a livable wage, and a review of benefit levels to ensure they meet families' basic needs.

 “Housing for too long has been too expensive, and it's become even more so in the last sort of six years.